-Trinatracker Secures Order For 108Mw Smart Solar Tracking System In Colombia
+Trinatracker Secures Order For 108MW Smart Solar Tracking System In Colombia

 The Tepuy Solar PV Park is in the province of Antioquia province, northwestern Colombia.
 It is developed by Medellin Electric Power Company, the largest power generation company in the country.
 POWERCHINA undertakes EPC that includes the design, supply, construction, installation and commissioning of the PV power station.
 TrinaTracker is the exclusive supplier for the project.

 TrinaTracker's smart tracking system is integrated with the tracker structure + algorithm + platform, and it includes tracker control unit, SuperTrack, and Trina Smart Cloud monitoring platform.
-The system can increase power generation up to 8% compared with that of conventional solar tracking systems.
-It also provides better monitoring functions of trackers during system operation, treducing client operational and maintenance costs, and decreasing losses of power generation.
+The system can increase power generation up to 8 percent compared with that of conventional solar tracking systems.
+It also provides better monitoring functions of trackers during system operation, thus reducing client operational and maintenance costs, and decreasing losses of power generation.

 TrinaTracker's collaboration in the Tepuy project augurs well for more growth in the Latin American market.
 By introducing the most advanced smart solar tracking technology to the region and providing comprehensive system design, delivery and after-sales service, TrinaTracker will continue to drive the development of photovoltaic projects in Latin America, adding more much-needed green energy to the region.